waleedbacha/Backend-engineer-test-task-waleed/README.md

-# Supabase Backend Test – Waleed Badshah
+# Backend Test – Waleed Badshah

 This project contains the database schema and Row Level Security (RLS) setup for the backend engineer test.